 - medical-radiation physics.

-Although most of the teaching and research facilities are located in the Ernest Rutherford Physics Building, the Department has space and research facilities in the Wong Materials Science Centre, adjacent to the Rutherford Building on McGill's lower campus.
-Our groups also conduct research at the McGill University Health Centre (MUHC), Jewish General Hospital, the Montreal Neurological Institute (MNI) and laboratories around the world including Argonne, CERN, FermiLab, SLAC, TRIUMF, and KEK.
+Although most of the teaching and research facilities are located in the Ernest Rutherford Physics Building, the Department has space and research facilities in the Wong Materials Science Centre, adjacent to the Rutherford Building.
+Our groups also conduct research at the McGill University Health Centre (MUHC), Jewish General Hospital, the Montreal Neurological Institute (MNI) and laboratories around the world, including Argonne, CERN, FermiLab, SLAC, TRIUMF, and KEK.

 Departmental researchers enjoy technical support in the areas of engineering, electronics, and precision machining.
 The Department maintains an excellent conventional machine shop as well as the McGill Nanotools-Microfab facility.
 Most of the scientific computing is done with an extensive in-house network of powerful workstations and several Beowulf clusters.

 Remote access to supercomputing sites in Canada and the United States is also possible including the McGill HPC super-computing facility which is a part of the nationwide network of high performance computing installations in Quebec.

-Graduate students in the Department of Physics come from many different countries and cultures from all over the world, providing a stimulating cosmopolitan atmosphere in the Department.
+Graduate students in the Department of Physics come from many different countries and cultural backgrounds, providing a stimulating cosmopolitan atmosphere in the Department.
 This, coupled with the unique opportunities afforded by the city of Montreal, guarantees a quality of life that is second to none among Canadian universities.
 For graduate admission and application information, please visit www.physics.mcgill.ca/grads/application.html.

 Fields of Research: